-On November 10, 2020, ABL issued \$500.0 million aggregate principal amount of 2.150% senior unsecured notes due December 15, 2030 (the "Unsecured Notes").
+On November 10, 2020, Acuity Brands Lighting, Inc. issued \$500.0 million aggregate principal amount of 2.150% senior unsecured notes due December 15, 2030 (the "Unsecured Notes").
 The Unsecured Notes bear interest at a rate of 2.150% per annum and were issued at a price equal to 99.737% of their face value.
 Interest on the Unsecured Notes will be paid semi-annually in arrears on June 15 and December 15 of each year, beginning on June 15, 2021.
-The Unsecured Notes are fully and unconditionally guaranteed on a senior unsecured basis by Acuity Brands and ABL IP Holding LLC, a wholly-owned subsidiary of Acuity Brands.
-Additionally, we recorded \$4.8 million of deferred issuance costs related to the Unsecured Notes as a direct deduction from the face amount of the Unsecured Notes.
+The Unsecured Notes are fully and unconditionally guaranteed on a senior unsecured basis by Acuity Brands, Inc. and ABL IP Holding LLC, a wholly-owned subsidiary of Acuity Brands, Inc. Additionally, we recorded \$4.8 million of deferred issuance costs related to the Unsecured Notes as a direct deduction from the face amount of the Unsecured Notes.
 These issuance costs are amortized over the 10-year term of the Unsecured Notes.
-As of February 28, 2021, the balance of the Unsecured Notes net of unamortized discount and deferred issuance costs was \$494.0 million.
+As of May 31, 2021, the balance of the Unsecured Notes net of unamortized discount and deferred issuance costs was \$494.2 million.

-As of February 28, 2021, we also had \$4.0 million of tax-exempt industrial revenue bonds that are scheduled to mature in June 2021.
-The carrying value of these bonds is reflected within Current maturities of debt on the Consolidated Balance Sheets as of February 28, 2021.
-Additionally, we had \$2.1 million outstanding under fixed-rate bank loans at August 31, 2020 that we repaid during the six months ended February 28, 2021, prior to their maturity date.
+As of May 31, 2021, we also had \$4.0 million of tax-exempt industrial revenue bonds that were paid at maturity on June 1, 2021.
+The carrying value of these bonds is reflected within Current maturities of debt on the Consolidated Balance Sheets as of May 31, 2021.
+Additionally, we had \$2.1 million outstanding under fixed-rate bank loans at August 31, 2020 that we repaid during the second quarter of fiscal 2021, prior to their maturity date.
 Further discussion of our long-term debt is included within the Debt and Lines of Credit footnote of the Notes to Consolidated Financial Statements within our Form 10-K.